dane-piper/School-Projects/README.md

 # School-Projects
-Projects I did while in class or related to my coursework Includes the queens problem, and binary incryption
+Projects I did while in class or related to my coursework Includes the queens problem, and binary encryption